Logo

 Alex Garland served as a story supervisor on the game DmC: Devil May Cry in 2013.

-Alex Garland is married to actress Paloma Baeza and has two children.
+Alex Garland is married to English-Mexican actress Paloma Baeza, with whom he has a son and a daughter.

-Since he made his directorial debut, Alex Garland has worked with several actors multiple times.
+Alex Garland has worked with several actors and crew members multiple times.